-The overall folds of the porcine and chicken enzymes are essentially identical, as expected from the phylogenetic proximity of these organisms.
-Comparing the porcine structure $1ZOY^1$ with a chicken structure in the same crystal form, the 1089 residues that were modeled in both structures can be super-imposed with rmsd 0.71 Å. Major differences are at N- and C- termini; a loop around A259; the distal part (around A568) of a free-floating loop of the FP between the helical domain and the C-terminal domain; and the transverse helix of chain C (comprising residues 66 to 79 in the chicken sequence).
-Excluding 17 residues with greatest differences gave rmsd 0.57 Å, decreasing to 0.45, 0.33, 0.57, and 0.42 Å when the individual subunits were superimposed separately.
-Comparing the same 1072 residues in the porcine structure with the 3-NP treated structure 1YQ4 and the two monomers of the carboxin-loaded structure 9ZZZ gave rmsd's of 0.60, 0.90 and 0.83 Å.
+identical, as expected from the phylogenetic proximity of these organisms.
+Comparing the porcine structure 1ZOY with a chicken structure in the same crystal form, the 1089 residues that were modeled in both structures can be superimposed with a root mean square deviation of 0.71 Å. Major differences are at the N and C termini; a loop around A259, the distal part (around A568) of a free floating loop of the flavoprotein between the helical domain and the C-terminal domain, and the transverse helix of chain C (comprising residues 66-79 in the chicken sequence).
+Excluding 17 residues with greatest differences gave a root mean square deviation of 0.57 Å, decreasing to 0.45, 0.33, 0.57, and 0.42 Å when the individual subunits were superimposed separately.
+Comparing the same 1072 residues in the porcine structure with the 3-NP-treated structure 1YQ4 and the two monomers of the carboxinloaded structure 2FBW gave root mean square deviations of 0.60, 0.90, and 0.83 Å.

-Architecture of the succinate-binding site and identification of key residues involved in binding and catalysis.
+Architecture of the Succinate-binding Site and Identification of Key Residues Involved in Binding and Catalysis

 In contrast to the backbone, a large number of side chains are clearly different than modeled in the porcine structure.
-This includes key residues of the dicarboxylatebinding site.
-Figure 2 is a stereo view of this site in a crystal (PDB entry 9ZZZ) to which no inhibitor of this site had been added.
-The same result was obtained when stoichiometrically excess OAA was present during crystallization (1YO3).
-The 4-carbon backbone of the ligand, and the oxygens of the C4 carboxylate and C2 keto group, lie in a plane which is nearly parallel to the flavin isoalloxazine ring and in van-der-Waals contact with it.
-The C1 carboxylate moiety (adjacent to the keto group), which extends beyond the edge of the ring, is rotated about 60° out of the plane of the rest of the molecule.
-This conformation would interrupt the resonance stabilization due to conjugation between the vicinal keto and carboxylate groups of OAA.
+This includes key residues of the dicarboxylate-binding site.
+Fig. 2 is a stereo view of this site in a crystal (Protein Data Bank entry 2FBW) to which no inhibitor of this site had been added.
+The same result was obtained when stoichiometrically excess OAA was present during crystallization (Protein Data Bank entry 1YQ3).
+The four-carbon backbone of the ligand, and the oxygens of the C-4 carboxylate and C-2 keto group, lie in a plane which is nearly parallel to the flavin isoalloxazine ring and in van der Waals' contact with it.
+The C-1 carboxylate moiety (adjacent to the keto group), which extends beyond the edge of the ring, is rotated about 60° out of the plane of the rest of the molecule.
+In this conformation the resonance stabilization due to conjugation between the vicinal keto and carboxylate groups of OAA would be interrupted.
 The significance of this conformation and the specific identity of the ligand in the dicarboxylate site will be considered below.
-In any case superimposing our structure with fumarate-treated flavocytochrome c (FCc) from Shewanella (1QJD) shows the ligand to be identical in conformation and orientation to the "malatelike intermediate" found in that structure.
+In any case superimposing our structure with fumarate-treated flavocytochrome c (FCc) from Shewanella (Protein Data Bank entry 1QJD) shows the ligand to be identical in conformation and orientation to the "malate-like intermediate" found in that structure.

-Furthermore all of the side chains in the active site superimpose well with those of 1QJD, and even though Met236 and Met375 are not conserved, the side chains of Phe130 and Leu263 which replace them occupy as nearly as possible the same space.
-These residues were proposed to provide steric constraints which together with the H-bonding pattern result in twisting the carboxylate of the substrate out of plane(38).
+Furthermore all of the side chains in the active site superimpose well with those of 1QJD, and even though $Met^{236}$ and $Met^{375}$ are not conserved, the side chains of Phe and Leu that replace them occupy as nearly as possible the same space.
+These residues were proposed to provide steric constraints that together with the H-bonding pattern result in twisting the carboxylate of the substrate out of plane (38).
 That appears to be the case in Complex II as well.
-Each of the four carboxylate oxygens of the ligand makes two H-bonds with the protein, as illustrated schematically in Figure 3.
-The ligand is correspondingly well ordered, with average Bfactors 38, 24, and 24 Å^2 in 1YQ3 and the two monomers of 9ZZZ, well below the average for all atoms.
-This strong similarity with the relatively distantly related Shewanella FCc was unexpected, as previous SQR and FRD structures from pig, E.coli, and Wollinella are rather more different.
+Each of the four carboxylate oxygens of the ligand makes two H-bonds with the protein, as illustrated schematically in Fig. 3.
+The ligand is correspondingly well ordered, with average B-factors of 38, 23, and 19 Å in 1YQ3 and the two monomers of 2FBW, well below the average for all atoms.
+This strong similarity with the relatively distantly related Shewanella FCc was unexpected, because previous SQR and FRD structures from pig, E. coli, and Wollinella are rather more different.